-Reliable seating of emoral cone-ball head combinations is only possible with the completely intact surface of the ball head cone and intact surface of the beall head cone.
-It is absolutely essential that the outer cone of the femoral stem fits perfectly with the inner cone of the ball head.
-The cone size is indicated on the product label and on the implant itself.
+Reliable seating of emoral cone-ball head combinations is only possible with the completely intact surface of the ball head cone and intact surface of the beall head cone and intact surface of the ball head.
+The cone size is indicated on the product label and on the implant lisedf.
 Protective caps or other protective devices must be removed immediately before use.
 The instruments are inevitably subject to a certain degree of wear and ageing, rarely there could be interoperative breakage, especially if over utilized or misused, permedica recommends verification for breakage, deformation, corrosion and correct functioning, before use.
 In the case of damage, the instruments must not be utilized but returned to the manufacturer for substitution.